 Atlas Group is required to have an Actuarial Function.
-The Solo Undertaking Board of Directors approved and implemented the Actuarial Function policy on the 3rd December 2014 and later further approved updates to the policy to apply across the Group.
+The Company's Board of Directors approved and implemented the Actuarial Function policy on the 3rd December 2014 and later further approved updates to the policy to apply across the Group.